Daresbury: Landmarks

 Built in 1759, Daresbury Hall is a former Georgian country house which has been used as a private dwelling, military hospital and residential home.
 A designated Grade II* listed building since 1952, it is on the Heritage at Risk Register due to being in very poor condition.
 A major fire in June 2016 destroyed much of the building, which has since been secured with scaffold and mothballed in a roofless condition.

 Governance

 Daresbury was a township and chapelry in Runcorn parish of Bucklow Hundred, which became a civil parish in 1866.
 The village was administered as part of Runcorn Rural Sanitary District from 1875, then from 1894 Runcorn Rural District.
 Local government reorganisation on 1 April 1974 transferred the area to the Borough of Halton.

 Daresbury is also an electoral ward.
 However, the boundary of the ward is different from (and larger than) the parish boundary, and includes the parishes of Moore, Sandymoor and Preston Brook.
 The total ward population in 2011 was 5,401.
-Daresbury is represented nationally by the Weaver Vale parliamentary constituency.
+Daresbury is represented nationally by the Runcorn and Helsby parliamentary constituency.